Royal Rumble (2007): Main event match

 The final match was the Royal Rumble match.
 Kane, the tenth entrant, dominated the match upon entering, eliminating Tommy Dreamer and Sabu, by chokeslamming Sabu through a table Sabu had earlier set up.
 The Sandman, entering fifteen, used his signature Singapore Cane in the match before King Booker quickly eliminated him.
 Randy Orton and Edge worked together to eliminate the Hardys.
 After Booker was eliminated by Kane, he returned to the ring, eliminated Kane, and continued to beat him down.
 It took the combined effort of nine men to eliminate Viscera after Shawn Michaels performed a superkick on Viscera.
 The Great Khali, entering twenty-eighth, dominated upon entering the match, eliminating seven men quickly.
-The Great Khali tried to pose in front of the camera, but botched it by posing the wrong way.
-Shawn Michaels had to tell Khali which way to pose.
 The Undertaker entered last, who immediately fought with, and eliminated Khali, then Montel Vontavious Porter, leaving Edge, Orton, Michaels, and Undertaker as the final four.
 Orton executed an RKO on Michaels, causing him to roll out of the ring under the ropes and leaving Edge, Orton, and the Undertaker.
 Orton caught Edge trying to attack him, but the two soon reconciled, working together on The Undertaker.
 Michaels, outside the ring, came back in, eliminating both Orton and Edge.
-The remaining two exchanged attacks until the end, when The Undertaker chokeslammed Michaels, who retaliated with Sweet Chin Music.
+The remaining two exchanged attacks until the end when The Undertaker chokeslammed Michaels, who retaliated with Sweet Chin Music.
 Michaels attempted another Sweet Chin Music but Undertaker avoided it, then eliminated Michaels to win the match.
 The Undertaker became the first competitor to win the Rumble match from #30 (what is considered to be the "easiest" spot to win from, despite no one having done so in any previous match).